c0xc/fedora-release-upgrade-gui/README.md

 In Caja, open the file "Properties" dialog, go to the "Permissions" tab and check "Allow executing file as program".

-It'll first try to get root access, which is required to initiate the upgrade process.
+It'll first try to get root access, which is required to prepare the upgrade process.
 This is why it first asks for a password.
 Don't worry, it'll ask you if you actually want to upgrade to the next release (it'll say which release that would be) before actually doing anything.

-It'll use gksu or similar to show a password prompt.
+It'll use gksu or similar to show a password prompt (in GUI mode).
 If that doesn't work for some reason, you can still run the script in a terminal window and it'll automatically ask for a sudo password.